Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 \end{array}
 $$

-We obtain a linear relation between the target (chassis) speed and the linear speed of a wheel.
+We obtain a linear relation between the target (chassis) velocity and the linear speed of a wheel.

 Note that $$w_i$$ is linear speed expressed in *m/s*, we still need to divide it with our wheel radius if we want a speed expressed in *rad/s*.